akmete14/MSc_project/README.md

 Given the desired preprocessed data, you can start setting up the In-Site experiment.
 Doing so depends highly on the implementation of the method.
 Generally, the structure is as follows
 ### Reading the data
-First, read in the data which we preprocessed:
+First, read in the data which we preprocessed and define the feature set and target variable:
 ```python
 # Load and preprocess data
 df = pd.read_csv('/cluster/project/math/akmete/MSc/preprocessing/df_balanced_groups_onevegindex.csv')